This chapter provides summaries of key policies with links to the complete policies where applicable.

 2.2.3 Guidelines for responding to and reporting child abuse/neglect or victims of violence or harassment

-In general – There are special risks in any sexual or romantic relationship between individual in inherently unequal positions, and parties in such a relationship assume those risks.
+There are special risks in any sexual or romantic relationship between individual in inherently unequal positions, and the party who holds the position of greater authority or power assumes such risks.
 In the university context, such positions include (but are not limited to) supervisor and employee, senior faculty and junior faculty, mentor and trainee, professor and student.
-Because of the potential for conflict of interest, exploitation, favoritism, and bias, such relationships may undermine the real or perceived integrity of the supervision and evaluation provided.
-Such relationships may be less consensual than the individual whose position confers power or authority believes.
+Because of the potential for conflict of interest, exploitation, favoritism, bias, and the appearance of impropriety, such relationships undermine the real or perceived integrity of the supervision and evaluation provided.
+Additionally, such relationships may be less consensual than the individual whose position confers power or authority believes.
 The relationship is likely perceived in different ways by each of the parties to it, especially in retrospect.

 Moreover, such relationships may harm or injure others in the academic or work environment.
 Relations in which one party is in a position to review the work or influence the career of the other may provide grounds for complaints by third parties when that relationship gives undue access or advantage, restrict opportunities, or creates a perception of these problems.
 Furthermore, circumstances may change, and conduct that was previously welcome may become unwelcome.
 Even when both parties have consented at the outset to a romantic involvement, this past consent does not remove grounds for a charge based upon subsequent unwelcome conduct.

 Where such a relationship exists, the person in the position of greater authority or power will bear the primary burden of accountability, and must ensure that he or she – and this is particularly important for faculty members – does not exercise any supervisory or evaluation function over the other person in the relationship.
-Where such recusal is required, the recusing party must also notify his or her supervisor, department head, or dean, so that such head, dean or supervisor can exercise his or her responsibility to evaluate the adequacy of the alternative supervisory evaluative arrangements to be put in place.
+Where such recusal is required, the recusing party must also notify his or her supervisor, department head, or dean, so that such head, dean or supervisor can exercise his or her responsibility to evaluate the possibility and adequacy of alternative supervisory evaluative arrangements.
 Staff members, may instead, as an option, notify the Office of Human Resources.
 To reiterate, the responsibility for recusal and notification rests with the person in the position of greater authority or power.
-Failure to comply with these recusal and notification requirements is a violation of this policy, and therefore grounds for discipline.
+Failure to comply with these recusal and notification requirements is a violation of this policy, and therefore grounds for disciplinary action up to and including termination of employment.

-Relationships between a graduate student and an undergraduate student, when the graduate student has some supervisory responsibility for the undergraduate student, are covered by this policy.
+Relationships between a graduate student and an undergraduate student, when the graduate student has some supervisory responsibility for the undergraduate student, are prohibited by this policy.

 Missouri State University is committed to providing an accessible and supportive environment for employees with disabilities.
 Equal access for qualified employees with a disability is an obligation of the university under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Missouri State University does not discriminate on the basis of disability against otherwise-qualified individuals in any program, service or activity offered by the university.
 The university is committed to ensuring that no otherwise-qualified individual with a disability is excluded, denied services, segregated or otherwise treated differently than other individuals because of the absence of auxiliary aids or other appropriate services; however, accommodations cannot result in an undue burden to the university or fundamentally alter the essential functions of the job.

-The complete disability accommodations policy can be found on the office for institutional equity and compliance website.
-An employee needing to request a reasonable accommodation for a disability should contact the Office for Institutional Equity and Compliance, Park Central Office Building, Suite 111, telephone 417-836-4252.
+The complete Disability Accommodations Policy can be found in the university's policy library, available on the website.
+An employee needing to request a reasonable accommodation for a disability should contact the Deputy Compliance Officer, whose office is located at Carrington Hall 205, 901 S. National Ave., Springfield, Missouri 65897, and who may be reached at 417-836-8507 or DeputyComplianceOfficer@MissouriState.edu.
 Employees of the West Plains campus should contact the Affirmative Action Liaison, University/Community Programs Office, West Plains Civic Center at 417-255-7966.

 2.4 Drug-free workplace